syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/rows-and-columns.md

 ## Modify the column header's text

-You can modify the column header text using the `beforeCellRender` event.
-Check whether he fetched cell is `headerCell` and modify its `innerHTML` with the modified user-defined text.
+You can change the column header's text using the `beforeCellRender` event.
+And check whether the rendered cell is `headerCell` using `e-header-cell` class and modify its `innerHTML` based on the user-defined text.

 The following code example shows how to modify the column header's text in the spreadsheet.